Brazzo978/T99w373-Research/README.md

 Do you want to install btop?
 [Y/n]
 ```

-For non-interactive installs, pass the choices through the environment:
+For non-interactive installs, you can pass the choices through the environment:

 ```sh
 INSTALL_SSH_SERVER=1 INSTALL_BTOP=1 ROOT_PASSWORD=123 sh ./install-full-stack-on-modem.sh